 Don’t disrupt your current business with a cumbersome and time-consuming project.
 MessageMedia can make it easy to switch.
 We offer an easy and engaging global messaging solution and over 20 years of experience with 65,000+ customers worldwide.
 Our platform provides the same features your team knows about from Zipwhip plus so much more.

 At MessageMedia, we want to ensure a smooth transition from Zipwhip SMS for you.
-Our dedicated experts can help walk you through these steps in more detail to ensure that your business gets everything it needs from its next SMS provider.
+Our dedicated experts can help walk you through these steps in more detail to make sure that your business gets everything it needs from its next SMS provider.

 For additional information, explore these helpful resources: